Alphabetical by Last Name:

 Patrick Samphire is the otherworldly author of countless science fiction & fantasy stories.
 He's also a talented web and ebook designer and toddler-wrangler.
 His debut middle grade novel SECRETS OF THE DRAGON TOMB is forthcoming from Christy Ottaviano Books, a division of Henry Holt.

 Sarah Jamila Stevenson is a writer, artist, graphic designer, introvert, closet geek, enthusiastic eater, struggling blogger, lapsed piano player, household-chore-ignorer and occasional world traveler.
-Her first book LATTE REBELLION came out from Flux in 2011.
+Her first book LATTE REBELLION came out from Flux in 2011, her latest is THE UNDERNEATH, also from Flux.

 Paula Stokes is the pseudonymous author (under the name Fiona Paul) of the upcoming "Breathless Read" VENOM (Penguin), a smexy YA about murder, art and lust in old-timey Venice.
-She also writes fun contemp YA under her own name, the first book of which will be coming from HarperCollins in 2014.
+She also writes fun contemp YA under her own name.
+THE ART OF LAINEY is her debut under her own name, and it is coming from HarperCollins in 2014.

 Maggie Tokuda-Hall is a San Francisco bookseller and events coordinator.
 You may have seen her reading stories to tots, or hosting awesome teen events.
 Soon she'll be signing books as well as slinging them; her debut AND ALSO AN OCTOPUS is forthcoming from Candlewick.

 Tiffany Trent is often found bonnet-clad and bear-wrangling.
 Other times she's net-clad and bee-wrangling.
-When she's not doing either of those, she's penning gorgeous Steampunkian fantasies like THE UNNATURALISTS (Simon&Schuster).
+When she's not doing either of those, she's penning gorgeous Steampunkian fantasies like THE UNNATURALISTS and its upcoming sequel THE TINKER KING (Simon+Schuster).

 Becky Wallace is a full time YA writer, volunteer teacher, mom of three little kids and owner of one psycho-puppy.
 Quite a full plate!
-News about her debut novel is coming soon.
+Her debut fantasy THE KEEPER'S PRINCESS is forthcoming from Simon and Schuster.

-Jo Whittemore is a Texas Sweetheart who knows how to bring the funny - her middle grade novels from S&S include FRONT PAGE FACE-OFF and D IS FOR DRAMA, and they are LOLarious.
+Jo Whittemore is a Texas Sweetheart who knows how to bring the funny - her middle grade novels from S+S include FRONT PAGE FACE-OFF and D IS FOR DRAMA, and they are LOLarious.
+Her upcoming novel is HOW TO MAKE A MILLION, and can best be described as "Westing Game meets Gilmore Girls." (!!!!)

 Diane Zahler is a waffle and beer enthusiast who normally lives in NY but is a sometime-inhabitant of Belgium.
-She is the author of gorgeous fairy tale reimaginings including PRINCESS OF THE WILD SWANS (HarperCollins).
+She is the author of gorgeous fairy tale reimaginings including PRINCESS OF THE WILD SWANS and SLEEPING BEAUTY'S DAUGHTERS (HarperCollins).